exertivestar/SEB_BE/README.md

-# SEB_BE (Software engineering bootcamp back-end)
+# These are the codes I wrote while learning a SEB_BE(Software engineering bootcamp back-end) course.

-Section 1
-  -OOT basic
-  -OOT advanced
-  -Java collection
-  -Java effective

-Section 2
-  ...